<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 It's not uncommon to sacrifice precise accuracy when you communicate: we sometimes use similar but distinct words as if they were interchangeable.
 However, precision creates clarity, and the more specific the word, the greater the understanding.

 Much of the time, for example, when we say "sales training," we really mean "development," an outcome that may include training but isn't likely to be achieved by training alone.
-Sales training comes with a certain set of outcomes different from the development of a salesperson or a sales force, but both are necessary.
+Sales training comes with a certain set of outcomes different from the development of a salesperson or a sales force, but both are necessary for effective sales training and development.

 shutterstock_1304194657